 Erica and I are totally obsessed with eggs and not so coincidentally so is our mom, who is the most supportive mom any two girls could ask for!
 So as a small– minuscule– token of my appreciation, I always make sure to include an egg dish in our Mother’s Day brunch tradition.
 Baking eggs are a great way to entertain for brunch without having to stand over the stove flipping eggs, but you just need to keep a watchful eye on the eggs as they can overcook quickly.
 Normally, I bake them in ramekins, but for a special occasion like Mother’s Day I like to make them in mini tart shells and add a heart-shaped parmesan crisp!

-Carefully remove with a small knife by wedging the knife between the crust and the tin and slide it under the tartlet and enjoy!
+- Carefully remove with a small knife by wedging the knife between the crust and the tin and slide it under the tartlet.

 (images by HonestlyYUM)